nscharioth/berlin-parliament-seat-calculator/README.md

 At present, the calculator allows the user to estimate the effects based on the 2016 and 2021 election results.
 Further data can, however, be easily added.

+The output table summarizes the situation at the overall level by party.
+It gives further detail on the type of seats won by each party.
+E.g. how many have been won directly and how many were allocated via lists.
+Further detail is given on overhang (Überhangmandate) and compensation (Ausgleichsmandate) type of seats.

+What is more, the output table shows the situation on the district level for each party - that is the number of directly won seats by party in each district and the number of district levels seats (if applicable).
+If a party has won 1 or more seats in a given district, the summary cell is displayed with a <span color:"green">green</span> background.
+The background is displayed in <span color:"red">red</span> if a party has not won seats in a district either via directly won seats nor district lists.
+Note: this analysis does NOT take into account an analysis of the association of members of parliaments by dristict of the state-wide lists (for parties with this type of list), because this would require a qualitative assessments of those state-wide lists.

 <strong>Running the Code</strong>

 The calculator works as a simple HTML document (seat_calculator.html)supplied by a Javascript file for the seat calculation (seat_calculator.js) as well as the data (data_2016.js and data_2021.js).
 A CSS file adjusts the HTML for easier accessiblity.